 If you do not choose direct deposit, you will be issued a debit card, and your funds will be loaded onto the debit card at regular payment intervals.

-What to do to appeal your Texas unemployment claim if it is denied.
+How do I appeal if my Texas unemployment claim is denied?

 If your Texas unemployment application is denied, you have the right to appeal that decision.
 To do so, you can request a hearing, in writing, within 14 days after you receive a Determination Notice.
 Texas unemployment laws guarantee you this right.